fossabot/test.sh/README.md

 ```

 #### Examples
-You can run and explore the examples.sh frm any command line utility.
+You can run and explore the `examples.sh`